The Man Who Talks to Boko Haram – Part 1

 In May of last year, news surfaced that an Australian, Stephen Davis, had been negotiating behind the scenes for the release of the girls.
 Although he secured an initial agreement for the release of about 60 of the girls, the exchange was compromised.
 In October, there was another glimmer of hope when the government announced it had reached an agreement for their release.
 But just as the news broke, fighting intensified and a person claiming to be the leader of the group, Abubakar Shekau, whom the military previously had announced was dead, denied the existence of a deal in a video released to media.
 “War is what we want,” the speaker declared.

 Dr. Stephen Davis, the Australian who had been involved in the negotiations for the release of the Chibok girls, served as Director at the International Centre for Peace and Reconciliation at Coventry Cathedral in the U.K. in 2005 and 2006.
 Davis also served as an advisor to two Nigerian presidents—Olusegun Obasanjo, and Umaru Musa Yar’Adua.
-Davis became involved in the negotiations because of his recent history of interaction with the forerunner of Boko Haram, Jama’atu Ahlul Sunnah Lih Da’awa Wal a struggle or fight against the enemies of Islam..
+Davis became involved in the negotiations because of his recent history of interaction with the forerunner of an extremist group that is located primarily in Northern Nigeria, Jama’atu Ahlul Sunnah Lih Da’awa Wal a struggle or fight against the enemies of Islam..
 Following telephone conversations he had with contacts in the group soon after the kidnapping, he was confident that there was a good chance of securing the release of some, if not all, the kidnapped girls.

 Although he received logistical support from the Nigerian presidency, he received no payment for his negotiations for the release of the girls and was never formally contracted.